onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_handle_service_group.md

 ##### Description
 Get details of a group with access to handle service.

-This operation requires `view_handle_service` administrator privilege.
+This operation requires `handle_service_view` administrator privilege.

 ***Example cURL requests***